 Cook the noodles in a pan of boiling water for 3–4 minutes, or according to the packet instructions, stirring occasionally.
 Drain and place into a warmed, wide shallow bowl.

 Ladle the broth on top of the noodles.
 Slice the steak and arrange it in the bowl.
-Drain the pickled onions and scatter on top then finish with fresh coriander.
+Drain the pickled onions and scatter on top then finish with fresh coriander and chilli flakes.